CharlieMcGoldrick/synaptic-surge/README.md

 - Landing Page
 - Nav Bar
 - Responsive website
-- An education page template to fulfil 'Educate users about Biohacking'.
+- An education page template to fulfil *Educate users about Biohacking*.
 The first entries to use this template will be:
-  1. Supplementation: This includes the use of various supplements, such as vitamins, minerals, and nootropics, that are believed to enhance various aspects of health and performance, including cognitive function.
+  1. Supplementation: This includes the use of various supplements, such as vitamins, minerals, and nootropics, that are believed to enhance various aspects of health and performance, including cognitive function
-- About Page - to fulfil 'Educate users about Biohacking'
+- About Page - to fulfil *Educate users about Biohacking*
-- Basic Form - to fulfil 'Sign up for site updates / new scientific studies'
+- Basic Form - to fulfil *Sign up for site updates / new scientific studies*
-- Footer with socials - to fulfil 'Increase Social media presence'
+- Footer with socials - to fulfil *Increase Social media presence*

 #### Sprint 1 Requirement Types ####